HIT: The Second Case

 HIT: The Second Case (Note: HIT is the abbreviation of Homicide Intervention Team.) is a 2022 Indian Telugu-language crime thriller film written and directed by Sailesh Kolanu.
-Produced by Wall Poster Cinema, it is the second installment in the HIT film series following HIT: The First Case (2020).
+Produced by Wall Poster Cinema, it is the second instalment in the HIT film series following HIT: The First Case (2020).
 The film stars Adivi Sesh, Meenakshi Chaudhary, Suhas and Rao Ramesh.
-In the film, a police officer in the Andhra Pradesh state's HIT, as he investigates gruesome cases involving dismembered female bodies.
+In the film, a police officer in the Andhra Pradesh state Homicide Intervention Team (HIT) investigates gruesome cases involving dismembered bodies of women.

 HIT: The Second Case was released worldwide on 2 December 2022 in theatres.
 The film received positive reviews from critics and became a commercial success at the box office.
 A standalone sequel, HIT: The Third Case, was released on 1 May 2025.

 Plot

-Ram Prasad Koduri, a humble carpenter, discovers his wife Jhansi’s extramarital affair.
+Ram Prasad Koduri, a humble carpenter, discovers his wife Jhansi's extramarital affair.
 When he threatens to expose her, she falsely accuses him of sexual assault.
 Ostracized by society and broken in spirit, Ram Prasad builds a treehouse at home and commits suicide.

-In present-day Visakhapatnam, Krishna Dev (KD), a sharp and intuitive Superintendent of police (SP) in the Homicidal Intervention Team (HIT), is in a live-in relationship with Aarya, an entrepreneur and women’s rights activist.
+In present-day Visakhapatnam, Krishna Dev (KD), a sharp and intuitive Superintendent of police (SP) in the Homicidal Intervention Team (HIT), is in a live-in relationship with Aarya, an entrepreneur and women's rights activist.
 KD is assigned a disturbing murder case involving Sanjana, a bar worker, whose body is found dismembered and stitched together with parts from three different women.
 Forensics reveals that the killer has an extra tooth and left a UV-reactive pub stamp on a severed hand.

 KD suspects Raghavudu, who refuses to reveal his alibi to protect his secret affair.
-Under political pressure, KD’s superiors plan to kill Raghavudu in a fake encounter.
+Under political pressure, KD's superiors plan to kill Raghavudu in a fake encounter.
 KD uncovers evidence proving his innocence and stops the encounter at the last moment, but Raghavudu later commits suicide.
-KD receives taunts from the killer, who threatens Aarya and another woman, Rajitha.
+KD is taunted by the killer, who threatens Aarya and another woman, Rajitha.

-As the investigation deepens, KD links the dismembered parts to other missing women, Tanya and Pooja, all connected to a women’s welfare association.
+As the investigation deepens, KD links the dismembered parts to other missing women, Tanya and Pooja, all connected to a women's welfare association.
 He discovers that Jhansi, a past victim and president of the same association, had a son named Rajeev.
-Meanwhile, ADGP dismisses KD from police force and withdraws police protection given to Aarya, as he finds out that KD had leaked police's plan to encounter Raghavudu in the attempt to stop the encounter.
-Soon after, Aarya is abducted when her security detail is withdrawn.
+Meanwhile, the ADGP dismisses KD from police force and withdraws police protection given to Aarya, as he finds out that KD had leaked police's plan to encounter Raghavudu in the attempt to stop the encounter.
+Soon after, Aarya is abducted.